jakgel/clusterbuster/README.md

 ####  Likely changes
  - Installing descriptions will be layed out.
-- NVSS poststamp images (currently 50MB) will be removed and add a description added where to find them
+- NVSS poststamp images (currently 50MB) will be removed and a description will be added about  where to find them
 - Cosmic web (cite, also cite the data science centre because it has the radio emission)